 6. After authorization, provider redirects to callback URL with auth code

-With our shared understanding established, I needed to break this complex feature into manageable, sequenced tasks.
-I asked Claude to create a detailed TODO.md based on our specification.
-The resulting document transformed a potentially overwhelming project into a clear roadmap of phased, actionable steps.
+Once we had a shared understanding, I needed to break the feature into manageable, ordered tasks.
+I asked Claude to produce a TODO.md based on the specification.
+The result turned a daunting project into a clear roadmap of phased, concrete steps.

 ## Backend Development